Bartholomew I of Constantinople: Ordinations and ecclesiastical appointments

+Upon completing his studies in 1961, Dimitrios Archontonis was ordained as deacon, on August 13, 1961 by his spiritual mentor, Metropolitan bishop of Imvros and Tenedos (later Chalcedon) Meliton Hatzis and receiving the ecclesiastical name of Bartholomew.
+Upon his return to Istanbul from his postgraduate studies in Europe, he was appointed in 1968 as assistant dean of the Theological School of Halki.
+He was ordained to the holy priesthood as presbyter on October 19, 1969 by Metropolitan Meliton Hatzis.
+Six months later, Ecumenical Patriarch Athenagoras I, elevated him to the rank of Archimandrite in the Patriarchal chapel of St. Andrew.

+In July 1972, following the election and enthronement of Ecumenical Patriarch Demetrios I, Bartholomew was appointed Director of the Private Patriarchal Office of His-All Holiness.
+Bartholomew was elected Metropolitan bishop of Philadelphia by the Holy and Sacred Synod, in December 19, 1973.
+He was consecrated to the episcopacy as bishop, on Christmas Day (December 25) at the Patriarchal Cathedral of St. George by the Ecumenical Patriarch Demetrios I. For nearly two decades, he served as the chief administrator and closest confidant of Patriarch Demetrios I, playing a vital role in the governance of the Ecumenical Patriarchate.

+On January 14, 1990, he was unanimously elected by the Holy and Sacred Synod, as the Elder Metropolitan bishop of Chalcedon, succeeding his spiritual father, Meliton Hatzis, in one of the most historical and senior sees of the Ecumenical Throne of Constantinople.

+Following the repose of Patriarch Demetrios I, the Holy and Sacred Synod unanimously elected Bartholomew as the 270th Archbishop of Constantinople, New Rome and Ecumenical Patriarch on October 22, 1991.
+His enthronement took place on November 2, 1991, at the St. George's Patriarchal Cathedral, the sacred center of world Orthodoxy.

 Patriarchate

-United States President Barack Obama meets with Bartholomew.
+United States President Barack Obama meets with Bartholomew I.

-United States President Donald Trump meets with Bartholomew and Archbishop Elpidophoros of America.
+United States President Donald Trump meets with Bartholomew I and Archbishop Elpidophoros of America.

-As Ecumenical Patriarch, Bartholomew has been particularly active internationally.
+As Ecumenical Patriarch, Bartholomew I has been particularly active internationally.
 One of his first focuses has been on rebuilding the once persecuted Eastern Orthodox churches of the former Eastern Bloc following the fall of Communism there in 1990.
 As part of this effort, he has worked to strengthen ties among the various national churches and patriarchates of the Eastern Orthodox Church.
 He has also continued the reconciliation dialogue with the Catholic Church started by his predecessors and initiated dialogue with other faiths, including other Christian Churches, Muslims, and Jews.

 Environmentalism

-He has also gained a reputation as a prominent environmentalist, putting the support of the Ecumenical Patriarchate behind various international environmental causes.
+Bartholomew has gained a reputation as a prominent environmentalist, putting the support of the Ecumenical Patriarchate behind various international environmental causes.
 This has earned him the nicknames of "the Green Patriarch" and "the Green Pope", and in 2002 he was honored with the Sophie Prize for his contribution to environmentalism.
 He has also been honoured with the Congressional Gold Medal, the highest award which may be bestowed by the Legislative Branch of the United States government.